IdoSefi/Diffusion_MPPI_warmup_comperison/README.md

 This project tests whether using diffusion as a warm-start for MPPI improves the trade-off between trajectory quality and planning latency, and compares denoiser backbones (MLP / CNN / Transformer).
-In this project we study diffusion models for predicting fixed-horizon trajectories for navigation in the D4RL PointMaze environment, and compare them to a classical sampling- based planner, Model Predictive Path Integral (MPPI).
-We implement a DDPM-style diffu- sion model and evaluate three denoiser backbones: MLP, temporal CNN, and Transformer.
+In this project we study diffusion models for predicting fixed-horizon trajectories for navigation in the D4RL PointMaze environment, and compare them to a classical sampling based planner, Model Predictive Path Integral (MPPI).
+We implement a DDPM-style diffusion model and evaluate three denoiser backbones: MLP, temporal CNN, and Transformer.
-We focus on a hybrid setting where the diffusion model provides a warm start (initial tra- jectory guess) for MPPI under a fixed planning time budget.
+We focus on a hybrid setting where the diffusion model provides a warm start (initial trajectory guess) for MPPI under a fixed planning time budget.
 In our evaluation, MPPI-only consistently achieved lower mean episode steps to reach the goal than diffusion warm-started MPPI, while CNN and Transformer warm starts outperformed the MLP warm start across most replanning settings.